mampfes/hacs_waste_collection_schedule/doc/source/breckland_gov_uk.md

 If uprn is provided, only uprn is used.
 Otherwise postcode and address are required.

-You can find all relevant informations at [Breckland Council](https://www.breckland.gov.uk/mybreckland) homepage use the POSTCODE -> click find address.
+You can find all relevant information at [Breckland Council](https://www.breckland.gov.uk/mybreckland) homepage.
+Use the POSTCODE -> click find address.
 Choose your address.
 Please only use the first part of your address.
-If you got an error, use less charecters from address.
+If you got an error, use less characters from address.

 ## How to find your UPRN